Little-Apple-Cyborgs-5968/swervebase/README.md

 - Consider setting up the PDM package manager.
 - Implement a custom dashboard.
 (FOR PID TWEAKING)
 - work on simulation (physics.py)
+- make sure the swerve code works with our motor controllers

 ### Code Structure (TODO: Convert to this)